shekar-ym/AWS-DVA-C01-Course/README.md

 8. CloudWatch Alarms - to trigger notifications for any metric, alarms can go to Auto scaling, EC2 Actions, SNS notifications.
 9. Alarm States: OK, ALARM, INSUFFICIENT_DATA

+CloudWatch Logs:
+1. Applications can send logs to CloudWatch using SDK.
+2. Elastic Beanstalk, ECS, Lambda, VPC Flow logs, API Gateway, CloudTrial, CloudWatch logs from agents.
+Route53 DNS queries.
+3. CloudWatch Logs can use filter expressions.
+4. Log groups have Log Streams.
+Log expiration policy.
+5. To send logs to CloudWatch, check IAM permissions are correct.
+6. Security: Encryption of logs at group level using KMS
+7. By default no logs are sent from EC2 to CloudWatch.
+You need to run CloudWatch agent and correct IAM permissiosn needs to be set.
+CloudWatch agent can be installed onprem servers too
+8. CloudWatch Logs agent: Old version, sends to CloudWatch logs
+9. Unified Agent: can collect additional system level metrics like RAM, processes etc + Collect and send to CloudWatch logs, centralized configuration using SSM Parameter store.

+CloudWatch Log Metrics Filter:
+1. CloudWatch logs can use filter expressions.
+For ex: to find a specific IP in log, count occurances of "ERROR".
+2. Metrics filter can be used to trigger alarms.
+3. Filters do not retroactively filter data.
+Only after filter is created.

+CloudWatch Events:
+1. Scheduled: Cron Jobs, Event Pattern: Event rules to reach to a service doing something (ex.
+CodePipeline state changes).
+2. Triggers to Lambda functions, SQS/SNS/Kinesis Messages

+EventBridge
+1.

 # AWS Integration and Messaging: SQS, SNS and Kinesis
 # AWS Serverless: Lambda